Australia’s safest child car seats for 2021 revealed

 - Rearward-facing from birth to approximately two-to-three years, forward-facing from 12 months to at least four years.

-Best performer overall: Of the seats tested, the Safe-N-Sound Platinum Pro SICT (BS7200A-i20133) tested with ISOFIX and with seatbelt performed the best in both modes, with overall protection scores of 4.3 stars and 4.2 stars respectively.
+Best performer overall: Of the seats tested, the Safe-N-Sound Platinum Pro SICT (BS7200A-i20133) tested with ISOFIX and with seatbelt performed the best in both modes, with protection scores ranging from 4 to 4.3 stars across forward and rearward modes. .
 To see all seats tested in this category, click here.

 There are a number of choices for seats that perform consistently as a forward-facing seat and as a booster.